Intriguing Properties of Contrastive Losses: Feature suppression limits the potential of contrastive learning

 \subsection{Datasets with explicit and controllable competing features}

-We propose two strategies to inject competing features to an existing image dataset.
-One strategy is \textit{channel addition} that add information to the existing RGB channels, and the other strategy is \textit{channel concatenation} that expand the original RGB channels to include additional features.
-We elaborate them with two concrete examples below.
+To construct datasets with controllable competing features, we leverage two strategies: \textit{channel addition} that adds different feature information in a shared canvas, and \textit{channel concatenation} that expand the RGB channels to include additional features.
+With these strategies, we construct three datasets below.

 \textbf{DigitOnImageNet dataset}.
 We overlay MNIST digits on ImageNet images via channel addition/summation (Figure~\ref{fig:probe_data_digits}).
-For each ImageNet image, we assign an unique MNIST digit and replicate it in nine fixed locations, before the standard SimCLR augmentations~\cite{chen2020simple} are applied to create augmented views.
-So the original ImageNet images and added MNIST digits are competing features.
+For each ImageNet image, we assign an unique MNIST digit and replicate it in nine fixed locations before the standard SimCLR augmentations~\cite{chen2020simple} are applied to create augmented views.
+Therefore the original ImageNet images and added MNIST digits are competing features.
 Although it is difficult to quantify information in MNIST digits, we can manually control the number of unique MNIST digits used.
-Ideally, we want the model to learn both set of features so that it could performm well for both MNIST digit and ImageNet object recognition.
+Ideally, we want the model to learn both set of features so that it could perform well for both MNIST digit and ImageNet object recognition.

+\textbf{MultiDigits dataset (varying the size of one digit)}.
+This dataset is modified from MultiDigits introduced above.
+Here we only consider two digits and varying the size of one digit (Figure~\ref{fig:probe_data_2digit}).
+The canvas size is $112\times112$, and we place two digits on it in this work.
+We fix the size of one of the digits to be $20\times 20$ while varying the other from $20\times20$ to $80\times80$.
+Digits of different sizes can be considered as competing features.
+Ideally, we want the model to learn features for digits of all sizes appeared during training.

 \textbf{RandBit dataset}.
 We concatenate a real image with an image of a random integer in their channel dimension (Figure~\ref{fig:probe_data_rgba}).
 The random integer is randomly sampled from range of $[1, \log_2(n)]$ where $n$ is a parameter to control.
-It is replicated across spatial dimension (i.e. all pixel location shares the same value), and it is also represented as $n$ binary bits/channels instead of a integer or floating number to make it easily learnable.
-Furthermore, unlike RGB channels, these additional channels of random bits will \textit{not} be augmented so they are identical for both augmented views of the same image.
-The RGB channels and added channels of random bits are competing features, and this construction allows us to control the amount of information in the added competing feature, which is $n$ bits.
-And we know that the mutual information between two views given this construction is at least $\log_2(n)$.
+It is replicated across spatial dimension (i.e. all pixel location shares the same value), and it is also represented as $n$ binary bits/channels instead of an integer or floating number to make it easily learnable.
+Furthermore, unlike RGB channels, these additional channels of random bits will \textit{not} be altered by augmentation, so they are identical for both augmented views of the same image.
+The RGB channels and the added channels of random bits are competing features, and this construction allows us to control the amount of information in the added competing feature, which is $n$ bits.
+Also, we know that the mutual information between two views given this construction is at least $\log_2(n)$.